SecureAuthCorp/saidp-sdk-java/README.md

 Building:
 --------
 1. Fork the Repo to local machine
-2. Run ant -f build.xml
+2. Run gradle build jar

 Add the saLib folder to your classpath for use with any of your projects